In terms of value, coffee is one of the world’s most important commodities.

 National strategy and government contact

 The Agri Processing Index (API) developed by the Western Cape Department of Agriculture in 2015 ranked the potential of some 130 different products, measuring employment potential, production performance and global market growth.
-Roasted Coffee and Coffee Substitutes was at number two on the Top 20 products list, showing the potential of backing this product.
+Roasted Coffee and Coffee Substitutes was at number five on the Top 20 products list, showing the potential of backing this product.

 Department of Trade, Industry and Competition (the dtic)